1lmao/Deep-Face-Lab/README.md

 #### Install DeepFaceLab

 1. **Check for Compatible Versions:**
-   - Check the latest cuDNN and CUDA Toolkit versions for your GPU device at [TensorFlow Tested build configurations](https://www.tensorflow.org/install/source#tested_build_configurations).
+   - Check the latest cuDNN and CUDA Toolkit versions for your GPU device at [TensorFlow Tested Build Configurations](https://www.tensorflow.org/install/source#tested_build_configurations).
    - Check your CUDA version and then search for compatible versions using:
      ```sh
      conda search cudnn